vtex-apps/render-runtime/docs/README.md

 export default MyComponent
 ```

+# Components

 ## Block (alias ExtensionPoint)

-A React component that is used to create Store Framework blocks that expects a specific block id.
+`Block` is a React component used to create Store Framework blocks.

+For implementation details, take the following example.

+> ℹ️ *Notice that the `Block` component will always expect a specific block `id`.*

 ```tsx
 import React from 'react'